PFKimmerle/Python/substack/readme.md

-# Substack Python Projects
+# Substack
-This repository contains a collection of beginner-level Python projects, each demonstrating fundamental concepts and basic functionalities.
-These projects are designed to provide simple yet practical examples of Python programming.
-For a detailed discussion of these projects, check out my article: ["5 Beginner Coding Projects to Boost Your Skills"](https://pfkimmerle.substack.com/p/5-beginner-coding-projects-to-boost).
+This repository contains a collection of Python projects featured in articles on my Substack website, [PFKimmerle Substack](https://pfkimmerle.substack.com/).

 ## Repository Structure